albertpchen/cde/README.md

 for `Config` views, because they provide the same functionality.
 The methods in the `Up` and `Site` objects require a `given` instance of `CdeUpdateContext` (provided by `update` and `updateHidden`).
 - `Up`: Looks up a field value in the parent of the current `Cde` object.
-  Lookups can be performed calling the `apply` method with the field name and its expected value type e.g. `Up[Int]("width")` or by using method syntax `Up.width[Int]`.
-If no name is provided to the `apply` method e.g.
+This is equivalent to `super` in Jsonnet.
+Lookups can be performed calling the `apply` method with the field name and its expected value type e.g.
-  `Up[Int]()`, the current field name of the enclosing `update`/`updateHidden` is used.
+  `Up[Int]("width")` or by using method syntax `Up.width[Int]`.
+If no name is provided to the `apply` method e.g.  `Up[Int]()`, the current field name of the enclosing `update`/`updateHidden` is used.
 Will cause elaboration to fail if the field does not exist in the parent or if it does not have the expected typit does not have the expected type
 - `Site`: Looks up a field in the top-level `Cde`. i.e. the field lookup is performed from the view of the final `Cde` after all other `Cde`s have been mixed-in.
+This is equivalent to `self` in Jsonnet.
 Lookups can be performed calling the `apply` method with the field name and its expected value type e.g. `Site[Int]("width")` or by using method syntax `Site.width[Int]`.
-If no name is provided to the `apply` method e.g.
-  `Site[Int]()`, the current field name of the enclosing `update`/`updateHidden` is used.
+If no name is provided to the `apply` method e.g.  `Site[Int]()`, the current field name of the enclosing `update`/`updateHidden` is used.
 Will cause elaboration to fail if the field was never set or if it does not have the expected typit does not have the expected type

 ## Elaboration
 `Cde` objects aren't very useful on their own.
 They need to be elaborated to be